meta-company/makex/documents/source/trouble.md

 python_venv_enter(environment=[":venv], )

-#task which creates a venv which we can use. similar args to task, but less.
+#Task which creates a venv which we can use. similar args to Task, but less.
 python_venv_task(
   name="venv"
   requirements_files=[],